 - Pick a card that matches his personality (same idea as making plans around his likes and dislikes).

 - Write something personal inside.
-Doesn’t have to be a novel (in fact, please don’t write a novel), but make sure dad knows how much you care with a personal note.
+Doesn’t have to be a novel (actually, please don’t write a novel), but do tell dad how much you care with a personal note.

 Pro tip: you can send a Father’s Day card in minutes (without leaving your couch) with Postable.

 Postable’s collection of Father’s Day cards has every kind of design you could ever dream of — funny, classic, or beautifully illustrated.
 The best part: Postable will print, address, and mail your Father’s Day card for you.

 Pro tip #2: You can schedule your Father’s Day card ahead of time with Postable so that you don’t end up forgetting to send one later on.